+Survivalists and desert dogs will love the long-trek aspect of the movie, with practical problems at every turn.
+Strung out 400 miles behind enemy lines, the mini-convoy encounters unexpected minefields and clever German booby traps.
+The ground is so rocky that they’re constantly stopping to change worn-out tires.
 In between slaughtering untrustworthy Arabs and haggling over whom is giving the orders, Douglas and Leech slowly come to terms with their situation.
 The ragged convoy has a lot in common with the truck drivers in H.G.
 Clouzot’s The Wages of Fear, except that they might be overtaken by a German patrol at any time.
 At one point they must haul their vehicles up a ridiculously steep mountain, a brutal engineering feat that becomes a classic suspense set piece.
 Douglas uses cables to drag the trucks up the incline, much like Klaus Kinski’s steamboat in Herzog’s Fitzcarraldo.
-Survivalists and desert dogs will love the long-trek aspect of the movie, with practical problems at every turn.
-The ground is so rocky that their tires wear out alarmingly fast, and they’re constantly stopping to change them.
-Strung out 400 miles behind enemy lines, the mini-convoy encounters unexpected minefields, and clever German booby traps.

 The levels of strategic deception and professional betrayal on view are daunting.
 Commanders Blore and Masters are worse than the nasty officers played by George Macready and Adolphe Menjou in Kubrick’s Paths of Glory, and those Frenchmen had a 19th century ethic of class bigotry for an excuse.
 As soon as Captain Leech sees the second column of British trucks, he realizes that Brig.
 Blore has sold them out.
 Eventually, Colonel Masters will betray them as well.

 Most everything in the picture challenges the norm, which is very, very good.
-Col. Masters’ irregulars are truly dangerous men, not cardboard clichés like Roger Corman’s antic commandos in The Secret Invasion.
-There are no colorful name actors among this ethnically diverse bunch, which adds to the feeling of realism.
+Col. Masters’ irregulars are truly dangerous men, not clichés like Roger Corman’s cardboard commandos in The Secret Invasion.
+There are no colorful name actors among this ethnically diverse bunch, which adds to the realism.
 The loyalty of the Arab, Greek and Cypriot mercenaries can be counted on only as long as the mission goes well.
 These commandos carry uniforms of three armies.
 They tune to American, German and Italian radio stations every time they change identities, a gambit that courts disaster when Douglas forgets to remove his British identity tag.
 Various patriotic tunes are heard in German and Italian, as well as “Lili Marlene” in multiple languages.
-The mission’s Arab guides are a laughing homosexual pair, reminding us of the same theme in Lawrence of Arabia (for which De Toth directed second-unit).
+The mission’s Arab guides are a laughing homosexual pair, reminding us of Lawrence of Arabia (for which De Toth directed second-unit).

 Douglas must adapt to fighting with men who would shoot him with little provocation.
 They laugh openly at some of his attempts at command.
 They loot dead bodies.
 As soon as the officers’ backs are turned, they try to rape the hardy German nurse (Vivian Pickles) they’ve kidnapped to care for one of their wounded.
 Yet in action the criminal ‘dregs’ prove to be quite reliable.
 A treacherous-looking Greek, Kostos Manov (Takis Emmanouel), saves Douglas from a particularly devilish German booby trap.
 Captain Leech sneers at Douglas’ ethical protests but has a vested interest in keeping him alive, as Masters has promised a big bonus to bring the officer back in one piece.